lsst/dp1_lsst_io/docs/overview/index.rst

 Observations
 ============

-The fields, filters, and dates of the observations.
+The fields, filters, and number of visits.

 .. toctree::
     :maxdepth: 1